 All costs for Skills Assessments are paid for by Seneca.
 There is no charge for you to write your Skills Assessment.

-Depending on your program requirements you may also need to complete one of the following assessments:
+Depending on your program requirements, you may need to complete one of the following assessments:

 - Business, Liberal/General Arts and Hospitality Programs Math Skills Assessment

 This assessment is for all Business and Liberal/General Arts students.
-The assessment covers the following 9 mathematical topic areas: whole numbers, arithmetic, integers, decimals, fractions, ratios and proportions, per cents, basic algebra and measurements.
+The assessment covers nine mathematical topic areas such as whole numbers, arithmetic, integers, decimals, fractions, ratios and proportions, per cents, basic algebra and measurements.
+No calculators are permitted for this assessment.

 - Science and Engineering Technology Programs Math Skills Assessment

-The Technology Math Skills assessment is only for Faculty of Applied Science and Engineering Technology Students.
-Students enrolled in the School of Information and Communication Technology programs do NOT need to complete a math assessment.
-The assessment covers the following mathematical topic areas: arithmetic, per cent, ratios and proportions, basic algebra, linear correlation, graphs and systems of linear equations and measurements.
+The Technology Math Skills assessment is only for the Faculty of Applied Science & Engineering Technology students.
+The assessment covers the mathematical topic areas such as arithmetic, per cent, ratios and proportions, basic algebra, linear correlation, graphs and systems of linear equations and measurements.
+Students enrolled in the School of Software Design & Data Science and School of Information Technology Administration and Security programs do not need to complete a math assessment.
+A hand-held calculator is permitted for this assessment.

 - Arts and Science – University Transfer Program Math Skills Assessment

-The Math Skills assessment for ASU is only for Arts and Science – University Transfer Students.
-The assessment covers the following mathematical topic areas: equations and inequalities, functions, linear functions, polynomial and rational functions, exponential and logarithmic functions, the unit circle: sine and cosine functions, and periodic functions.
+- The Math Skills assessment for ASU is only for Arts and Science – University Transfer Students.
+The assessment covers the mathematical topic areas such as equations and inequalities, functions, linear functions, polynomial and rational functions, exponential and logarithmic functions, the unit circle: sine and cosine functions and periodic functions.
+A calculator will be provided for this assessment.
+A hand-held calculator will be permitted for this assessment.

-Once you have been assessed, you will be eligible to be enrolled in the English and/or math classes appropriate to your level and program.
+Once you have been assessed, you will be eligible to be enrolled in the math classes appropriate to your level and program.

 Delaying your assessment may delay your timetable.

-If you feel you have been placed into an English or math class that does not reflect your true abilities, we recommend that you attend the scheduled class and speak to your professor.
+If you feel you have been placed into a math class that does not reflect your true abilities, we recommend that you attend the scheduled class and speak to your professor.

-If you are assessed at a level below COM101 or MBF101, you may be required to take additional courses which are not included in your tuition fees.
+If you are placed in MTH158, you will be required to take this additional course that is not included in your tuition fees.
 This will result in an extra course fee(s) in a subsequent semester(s).

-Students in the Faculty of Applied Science and Engineering Technology program will complete the Technology Math Skills Assessment.
+Students in the Faculty of Applied Science and Engineering Technology program will complete the Math Skills Assessment for FASET.

-Note: Students enrolled in the School of Information and Communications Technology do not take this test.
+Students enrolled in the School of Software Design & Data Science and School of Information Technology Administration and Security do not take this test.